-Once the parking strategy is finalised, the policies for implementing the strategy will be developed and published in our Parking Implementation Plan (PIP).
-We anticipate the PIP will be published in Q4/2022.
+Once the parking strategy is finalised, the policies for implementing the strategy will be developed and published in our Parking Implementation Plan (PIP) subject to approval at Cabinet.
+We anticipate the PIP will be published in Q4/2024.
 This PIP will be a living document and will be reviewed and updated if/when statute or national standards or best practice requires it and annually for the life of the Parking Strategy.

-Note: This is a working document that will be refined as part of the parking policy throughout its lifecycle.
+Note: This is a living and working document that will be refined as part of the parking policy throughout its lifecycle.